wp-plugins/wp-performance-pack/readme.txt

 This on demand translation is more expensive than translations on fully loaded mo files but the performance gain by not loading and parsing the complete file outweighs this.

+**Use of native gettext if available**

+There is probably no faster way for translations than using the native gettext implementation.
+This requires the php_gettext extension to be installed on the server.
+Version 0.2 supports the use of native gettext if it is available.
+This is implemented using *Bernd Holzmuellers* [Translate_GetText_Native](http://oss.tiggerswelt.net/wordpress/3.3.1/) implementation (slightly modified).
+For now WPPP only checks if the gettext extension is available, which might not suffice to use native gettext.
+Further checks will follow.

 **Disable backend translation while maintaining frontend translations.**

 Speed up the backend by disabling dashboard-translations.
 Useful if you don't mind using an english backend.
 AJAX requests on backend pages will still be translated, as I haven't figured out how to distinguish requests originating backend pages and requests from frontend pages.

+**Just in time localization**

+Localization of scripts only if needed to reduce unnecessary translations.
+Currently requires WordPress version 3.6 or 3.8.1.

 = Planned future features =

-* JIT localization to reduce number of possibly unnecessary translation calls (of which there are quite a few in wordpress core).
-* Optional use of native gettext implementation if available.
 * Caching using WP_Object_Cache.
 * much more...

 == Screenshots ==

 1. MO-Dynamic benchmark: Comparing fresh WordPress 3.8.1 installtion (plain) and a "complex" installation (22 active plugins) using default MO implementation (*DE / MO* and *EN / MO*) and MO-Dynamic (*DE / MO-Dynamic* and *EN / MO-Dynamic*).
 Tested with (*DE...*) and without (*EN...*) translating using XDebug.
 Results are executiuon time in ms. The benchmarks show usage of MO-Dynamic improves performance when translating a blog and doesn't really impact it, when not.
+(Benchmarked version: 0.1)

 == Installation ==